Innoxia/liliths-throne-public/docs/modding/tutorials/git-init.md

 You have a repository.
 Now, you must add the initial state of your mod to it, called the *initial commit*.

 1. Run the command `git add .` to *stage* all the files in the current directory (including any subdirectories) for commit.
 This means that changes to those files will be included in the commit.
-1. Remove files from the stage by running `git rm --cached path/to/file.ext`.
+1. You may remove files from the stage by running `git rm --cached path/to/file.ext`.
 More file paths can be added to the end of the command.
     * If you forget the `--cached`, they will be removed *completely*!
 This cannot be undone.
+1. To see which files are staged and which are not, use the `git status` command.
 1. Once you are ready, run `git commit`.
 An editor (usually $EDITOR on Linux) will open so you can write a message describing the changes you've made.
 1. Since this is the first changeset, it is traditional to write "Initial commit".
 1. Once done, save and close your editor.  `git` will make the commit for you.